top of page

 Why Customization Matters for Selecting Occupational Therapy Technique

 No two patients are the same, and that’s why occupational therapy must be highly individualized.
 A technique that works well for one person may not be effective for another.
-Occupational therapists conduct in-depth assessments to create customized care plans based on medical history, daily challenges, home environment, and personal goals.
+Occupational therapists conduct in-depth standardized assessments to create customized care plans based on medical history, daily challenges, home environment, and personal goals.

 Customization ensures that each session is meaningful and aligned with the patient’s recovery timeline.
 It also increases motivation and engagement, both of which are essential for long-term success.